Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/05_environments.md

 8. Use the default UID and GID from the image
 ![](../fig/environment_security.png)

-9. Finally, select “CRATE ENVIRONMENT” to finish the setup.
+9. Finally, select “CREATE ENVIRONMENT” to finish the setup.